 Severance Benefits in the Event of a Change in Control under SPEO

 Among the HRC Committee’s responsibilities described in its charter is to oversee succession planning and leadership development.
-The Board plans for succession of the CEO and annually reviews senior management selection and succession planning that is undertaken by the HRC Committee.
-As part of this process, the independent Directors annually review the HRC Committee’s recommended candidates for senior management positions to see that qualified candidates are available for all positions and that development plans are being utilized to strengthen the skills and qualifications of the candidates.
+In addition, the full Board plans for succession of the CEO and annually reviews senior management selection and succession planning.
+As part of this process, the independent Directors annually review candidates for senior management positions to see that qualified candidates are available for all positions and that development plans are being utilized to strengthen the skills and qualifications of the candidates.
 The criteria used when assessing the qualifications of potential CEO successors include, among others, strategic vision and leadership, operational excellence, financial management, executive officer leadership development, ability to motivate employees, and an ability to develop an effective working relationship with the Board.
 We also host a Board Buddy program through which each executive officer is aligned to a board member as a mentor to aid the executive’s development while giving board members a deeper understanding of the day-to-day operations of the Company.

-In fiscal 2019, an executive talent review was conducted along with succession plans for each of the executive leaders.
+In fiscal 2021, an executive talent review was conducted along with succession plans for each of the executive leaders.
 Successors were identified to reflect necessary skill sets, performance, potential, and diversity.
-Development plans for successors were also established to ensure readiness and will be managed throughout the year.
+Development plans for successors were also established to ensure readiness and those will be managed throughout the coming year.
 In addition to the annual succession planning process, the HRC Committee participates in an in-depth performance discussion of each executive officer at the time of the annual compensation review.
-During fiscal 2019, we leveraged our robust, in-depth succession planning to successfully maneuver through various leadership changes on the executive team.
-We executed a CEO assessment process in partnership with the Board to identify internal and external candidates for Mr. Weisler’s replacement, which led to unanimous Board support for Mr. Lores.
-We also shifted other executives into new or expanded roles based on business needs and tied to succession and development plans.
-Further, there is a People Update at each HRC Committee meeting, which includes a review of key people processes and developments for that quarter.
+Further, the HRC Committee receives regular People Updates at HRC Committee meetings throughout the year, which includes a review of key people processes and developments for that quarter.